WICG/view-transitions/scoped-transitions.md

 self-participating scopes.
 We have settled on the following:

 * Self-participation is allowed and the default, but opt-out is possible.
-* Scopes are treated as `contain:v-t` and cannot participate in outer transitions.
+* Scopes are treated as `contain: view-transition` and cannot participate in outer transitions.
-* The `::v-t` pseudo is laid out as a box-tree child of the scope with some magical sibling-like behaviors.
+* The `::view-transition` pseudo is laid out as a box-tree child of the scope with some magical sibling-like behaviors.
-* The `::v-t` pseudo is painted on top of the scope regardless of z-index.
+* The `::view-transition` pseudo tree is painted on top of the scope regardless of z-index.

 [Jake Archibald, "Shadow DOM or not - shared element transitions" (Sep 2022)](https://docs.google.com/document/d/1kW4maYe-Zqi8MIkuzvXraIkfx3XF-9hkKDXYWoxzQFA/edit?usp=sharing) considers an alternate Shadow DOM implementation.